 Nutrition analysis uses 1 cup of Thai Kitchen lite coconut milk and 1 cup of regular soymilk.
 Nutrient amounts will vary if different brands or ingredients are used.

-I served it over red brown rice, which I found in an Asian supermarket.
+I found the red brown rice in an Asian supermarket.
 You can serve it over any grain you want, or just eat it out of a soup bowl.
 The potatoes break down slightly and form a delicious sauce with the coconut milk.

 We all three loved this dish.
 And it was quick, too.
 As my husband said, “Definitely a keeper!”